Is being gay a social problem?

 As I have written under sex education, have an open conversation with your child at the appropriate time about their sexual preference.
 Alternative sexuality is a normal variation of sex expression, just as being left-handed or grey-eyed is.
 There is more to your child than just his/her sexuality; look at developing their overall personality, academic interests and any other passion.
 Do not reduce their life to fretting over the fact that they may not get married or have children.
 There is more to life’s purpose than these events.
 Remember that not everybody is cut out to get married or have children.

 Whether we like it or not, whether governments of the day dither or not, whether radical religions oppose it or not, and even if self-appointed custodians of Indian culture send missives to the President asking for equal civil rights not to be granted to the gay community, gayness always was and always will be.
-It will be accepted in the mainstream in the future, if not now.
+It will be accepted as being part of the mainstream in the future, if not now.

 As we emerge from the heteronormative prerogative of brushing aside anything queer under the carpet, we need to figure out how to uplift 'hijras'/'eunuchs' from a marginalized lifestyle that involves begging from and harassing people at traffic signals towards a more mainstream life of gainful employment through equal opportunities.
 And yes, for that matter, toilets and restrooms would also have to be redesigned to be more inclusive of the LGBTQI community.